 An easy Baked Swai Fillet recipe in a delicious White Wine Lemon Garlic Sauce - great for weeknights and for feeding a crowd at a dinner party.
 If you can't find swai, you can make this with tilapia instead.

 I brought this baked swai dish to a recent family dinner at my aunt's house, and I wanted to share this super simple recipe with you!

 If you have never heard of Swai, it is sometimes calles Basa.
-It is one of my favorite fishes, and I really hope you get to try it!
-(I like saying ”fishes” – it’s a fun word!).
+It is one of my favorite types of fish, and I really hope you get to try it!